oroinc/documentation/user/back-office/sales/opportunities/flows.rst

 Depending on their configuration, workflow steps can vary.
 Here is an example of the steps and transitions configured for the Opportunity Support flow.

 .. image:: /user/img/sales/opportunities/wf_steps.jpg
+   :alt: Example of the open Opportunity Support Flow

 .. image:: /user/img/sales/opportunities/wf_steps_2.jpg
+   :alt: Example of the Opportunity Support Flow steps and transitions once the complaint is registered

 .. image:: /user/img/sales/opportunities/wf_steps_3.jpg
+   :alt: Example of the closed Opportunity Support Flow

 .. _mc-sales-opportunities-quote: